ThilakSamplegithub/Email-notification/README.md

 It allows for easily adding new email providers in the future without modifying existing code.Adding new features to existing code is nothing but extensibility.
 The logic for selecting and switching providers is decoupled from the actual email-sending logic, promoting maintainability.And we know maintainability is able to read code and fix bugs without spending much time.
-We can observe polymorphism from oops concept being used in this pattern clearly.
+We can observe polymorphism from oops concept being used in this pattern clearly.After all Learning about Low level design is part of plan in upcoming 2 years.
 ## primary email service provider as Nodemailer and secondary email service provider as Mailgun:
 Choosed Nodemailer as primary email service provider as we can send emails  to any gmail account we want without need to need for acknowledgement to send mail from recipients like Mailgun is needed.
 The primary email service provider (Nodemailer) will fail three times before switching to the secondary provider (Mailgun).